MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-managed-identity-sign-ins.md

 **Report size:** Small </br>
 **Examples:**

 You can't customize the fields shown in this report.

-To make it easier to digest the data, managed identities for Azure resources sign-in logs, non-interactive sign-in events are grouped.
+To make it easier to digest the data, these sign-in events are grouped together.
 Sign-ins from the same entity are aggregated into a single row.
 You can expand the row to see all the different sign-ins and their different time stamps.
 Sign-ins are aggregated in the managed identities report when all of the following data matches:

 - Managed identity name or ID
 - Status
 - Resource name or ID

 Select an item in the list view to display all sign-ins that are grouped under a node.
 Select a grouped item to see all details of the sign-in.

+> [!NOTE]
+> Entries in the sign-in logs are system generated and can't be changed or deleted.